mikalai2006/phaser-vue-2048-balls/README.md

 Once the server is running you can edit any of the files in the `src` folder.
 Vite will automatically recompile your code and then reload the browser.

-## Template Project Structure

-We have provided a default project structure to get you started.
-This is as follows:

-- `index.html` - A basic HTML page to contain the game.
-- `src` - Contains the Vue source code.
-- `src/main.js` - The main **Vue** entry point.
-This bootstraps the Vue application.
-- `src/App.vue` - The main Vue component.
-- `src/game/PhaserGame.vue` - The Vue component that initializes the Phaser Game and serve like a bridge between Vue and Phaser.
-- `src/game/EventBus.js` - A simple event bus to communicate between Vue and Phaser.
-- `src/game` - Contains the game source code.
-- `src/game/main.js` - The main **game** entry point.
-This contains the game configuration and start the game.
-- `src/game/scenes/` - The Phaser Scenes are in this folder.
-- `public/style.css` - Some simple CSS rules to help with page layout.
-- `public/assets` - Contains the static assets used by the game.

 ## Vue Bridge

 The `PhaserGame.vue` component is the bridge between Vue and Phaser.
 It initializes the Phaser game and passes events between the two.